Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: The proof of Theorem

-In the first case, $(M^4, g)$ is half locally conformally flat, it follows the work of \cite{Chen-Wang:15} or \cite{Cao-Chen:13} that the Ricci soliton $(M^4, g, f)$ is isometric to either a finite quotient of $\rS^4$, $\rS^3\times \R$, or $\CP^2$.
-In the second case, in view of $\tilde{b}_i=0$ for all $i=1,2,3$, $M^4$ is Einstein with half nonnegative isotropic curvature.
-Then, we apply the classification results of Richard-Sechadri \cite{Richard-Seshadri:16} (see also \cite{Wu:17}) for Einstein with half nonnegative isotropic curvature to conclude that $(M^4, g,f)$ is either Einstein with half PIC, or flat, or K\"ahler Einstein with nonnegative isotropic curvature.
-Combining the latter with Theorem \ref{thm:kahler}, Theorem \ref{thm:main} (b) follows.
-In particular, if $(M^4,g)$ has PIC, then the second case is excluded.
+Recall that $c_1\le c_2\le c_3$ are the eigenvalues of $W^-$.
+Hence, in the first case when $c_i = 0$ ($1\leq i\leq 3$), $(M^4, g)$ is half locally conformally flat.
+Thus, by the work of \cite{Chen-Wang:15} or \cite{Cao-Chen:13}, $(M^4, g, f)$ is either $\rS^4$, or $\CP^2$, or a finite quotient of $\rS^3\times \R$.
+In the second case, in view of the condition $\tilde{b}_i=0$ ($1\le i\le3$) and (\ref{s2l2.7e1}), $(M^4, g)$ is Einstein with half nonnegative isotropic curvature.
+Also, since $c_1=c_2=-\frac{R}{12}$, it is not half PIC.
+Then, applying the classification results of Richard-Sechadri \cite{Richard-Seshadri:16} (see also \cite{Wu:17}), we conclude that $(M^4, g,f)$ is either the Gaussian soliton on $\R^4$ or K\"ahler Einstein with nonnegative isotropic curvature (but not half PIC).
+By Corollary \ref{thm:kahler}, the latter must be $\CP^1\times \CP^1$.
+In particular, if $(M^4,g)$ has half PIC, then the second case is excluded.
 Therefore, we have completed the proof of Theorem \ref{thm:main}.

 $\Box$